 New Ladok and how it affects doctoral courses

-In November 2017, KI will replace Ladok's study documentation system with a new Ladok system.
-The change is part of a national project that covers most of Sweden's higher education institutions.
+The Ladok's study documentation system was in November 2017 replaced by a new Ladok system.
+This is part of a national project that covers most of Sweden's higher education institutions.

 What is new?

-It will be one system for all educational levels, instead of two separate ones.
-It will be web based, with a modern navigation and interface and largely self-explanatory.
-A big difference to the current system is also that it will open to many more users, for example students (including doctoral students) and examiners.
+New Ladok means one system for all educational levels, instead of two separate ones.
+It is web based, with a modern navigation and interface and largely self-explanatory.
+A big difference to the previous system is also that it is open to many more users, for example students (including doctoral students) and examiners.

 What are the implications for doctoral courses?